South Carolina LLC

 Since an LLC does not have it’s own tax classification with the IRS, your LLC can be taxed in 1 of 4 ways:

 If you’re not sure how your LLC should be taxed, we recommend speaking with your accountant.
-If you don’t have an accountant, here is our recommendation for finding one.
+And if you don’t have an accountant, we’ve researched and made accountant recommendations for you in every state.

 14. Filing Summary: